papaiking/faceChecker_device/README.md

 ### Install OpenCV and Python on your Raspberry Pi 2 B+

 This step takes very long time - more than 1 hour to install OpenCV.
 We used Python 2.7.9 and OpenCV 2.4.11.
-There are some good documents for installing Python 2.7.9 and OpenCV 2.4 on Raspbian here:
+Fortunately, there are some good documents for installing Python 2.7.9 and OpenCV 2.4 on Raspbian here:

 -   [http://www.pyimagesearch.com/2015/06/22/install-opencv-3-0-and-python-2-7-on-ubuntu/](http://www.pyimagesearch.com/2015/06/22/install-opencv-3-0-and-python-2-7-on-ubuntu/)
 -   [http://docs.opencv.org/2.4/doc/tutorials/introduction/linux_install/linux_install.html](http://docs.opencv.org/2.4/doc/tutorials/introduction/linux_install/linux_install.html)